skupperproject/skupper-example-rabbitmq/README.md

 [![main](https://github.com/skupperproject/skupper-example-rabbitmq/actions/workflows/main.yaml/badge.svg)](https://github.com/skupperproject/skupper-example-rabbitmq/actions/workflows/main.yaml)

-#### Use public cloud resources to process data from a private message broker
+#### Use public cloud resources to process data from an on-prem message broker

 This example is part of a [suite of examples][examples] showing the